you've made port

 colophon

-credit where it's due. this site is built using open-source tools and thoughtfully chosen components that make it what it is.
+credit where it's due. this site is built with open-source tools and carefully chosen pieces.

-- sveltekit the web framework that makes all of this feel effortless.
+- sveltekit the framework that makes all of this feel effortless.

 - phosphor clean, beautiful, and versatile open-source icons.

-- fontsource self-hosted fonts for better performance and privacy.
+- fontsource self-hosted fonts for performance and privacy.

-- github the home for everything i build and share — this site included.
+- github where everything i build and share lives — this site included.

-- vercel where this site lives and breathes. fast, reliable, and free.
+- vercel where this site lives and breathes, fast and reliable.